Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Methodology

 \subsection{Training Strategy for LLM}

-\subsubsection{Instruction Tuning Dataset Construction}
+\subsubsection{\textbf{Instruction Tuning Dataset Construction}}

 This section details the creation of an instruction-tuning dataset that encompasses two types of recommendation tasks catering to top-$k$ recommendation and rating prediction scenarios.
-A depiction of these two tasks, specifically referred to as \textit{listwise ranking} and \textit{rating prediction}, can be found in Figure~\ref{fig:paa}.
-It is noteworthy that we also employ the LLM to execute \textit{pointwise ranking} within top-$k$ recommendation scenarios, \textit{i.e.}, utilizing LLM to predict ratings for each item within the top-\textit{k} recommendations and sorting the predicted ratings to derive the final result.
+A depiction of these two tasks, specifically referred to as \textit{listwise ranking} and \textit{rating prediction}, can be found in the Figure \ref{fig:paa}.
+It is noteworthy that we also employ the LLM to execute \textit{pointwise ranking} within top-$k$ recommendation scenarios, \textit{i.e.}, utilizing LLM to predict ratings for each item within the top-\textit{k} recommendations and sorting the predicted ratings to derive the final result. \lsc{In our dataset, the input $x$ consists of user and item features (\textit{e.g.}, user preferences, item attributes) used to prompt the model, while the output $y$ represents the corresponding recommendation or prediction.
+The ground-truth information from the training set is used to construct the output $y$, ensuring that the model learns from accurate and verified data.}

-\subsubsection{Optimization via Instruction Tuning}
+\subsubsection{\textbf{Optimization via Instruction Tuning}}

 In this work, we perform full parameter instruction tuning to optimize LLMs using generated instruction data.
 Due to our need for customization, we chose LLaMA-2 \cite{touvron2023llama2}, an open-source, high-performing LLM, which permits task-specific fine-tuning.
-During supervised fine-tuning, we apply a standard cross-entropy loss following Alpaca~\citep{alpaca}.
+During supervised fine-tuning, we apply a standard cross-entropy loss following Alpaca~\cite{alpaca}.
 The training set \( \mathcal{D}_{ins} \) consists of instruction input-output pairs \((x, y)\), which have been represented in natural language.
 The objective is to fine-tune the pre-trained LLM by minimizing the cross-entropy loss, formalized as:

 where \( \Theta \) are the original parameters for LLM, $P_{\Theta}$ is the conditional probability, $|y|$ is the number of tokens in $y$, \( y_t \) is the \( t \)-th token in the target output \( y \), and \( y_{[1:t-1]} \) represents tokens preceding \( y_t \) in \( y \).
 By minimizing this loss function, the model fine-tunes its parameters \( \Theta \) to adapt to the specifics of the new instruction tuning dataset \( \mathcal{D}_{ins} \), while leveraging the general language understanding and reasoning that has been acquired during pre-training \cite{zhang2023instruction}.
 In this manner, LLM can capture the user's preferences for items expressed in natural language, facilitating diverse recommendation tasks, including top-\textit{k} recommendation and rating prediction.